 Rapid Gas Decompression resistant elastomers

-Rapid Gas Decompression (RGD) resistant seals and O-rings are typically used in high pressure applications encountered in the oil & gas industry.
+Rapid Gas Decompression (RGD) resistant elastomer seals are typically used in high pressure applications encountered in the energy industry.

-Rapid Gas Decompression (also referred to as Explosive Decompression) is a failure mechanism of elastomer seals and O-rings that is caused by a rapid reduction in pressure of a gaseous media.
-Gas that has permeated into the elastomer seal expands violently when the pressure is released rapidly causing fissuring and seal failure.
+Rapid Gas Decompression (also referred to as Explosive Decompression) is a failure mechanism of elastomer seals that is caused by a rapid reduction in pressure of a gaseous media.
+Gas that has permeated into the elastomer seal expands abruptly upon rapid pressure release causing fissuring, cracking and ultimately seal failure.

 Cross section of a RGD damaged O-ring